Closeup of three, gray, felt pinwheel lamps in the Dorothy O'Brien Innovation Lab.

 Sigan Hartley100 Women Distinguished Chair in Human Ecology | Professor of Human Development & Family Studies

-• A white woman smiling with short purple hair and a green shirt
+• A white woman smiling, with short purple hair, wearing a green shirt.

-Margaret KerrAssistant Professor of Human Development & Family Studies
+Margaret KerrAssociate Professor of Human Development & Family Studies

 Heather KirkorianLaura M. Secord Chair in Early Childhood Development | Department Chair and Professor of Human Development & Family Studies | Faculty Director of the Child Development Lab